 Mission-related, need-based awards for full-time undergraduate students at the discretion of the Admissions and Financial Aid Committee.

-Based on academic achievement and demonstrable financial need for students who intend to enroll in the School of Education and Health only.
+Based on academic achievement and demonstrable financial need for students who intend to enroll in the Kakos School of Arts & Science only.
 The award is granted at the discretion of the Admissions and Financial Aid Committee upon admission to the College.
-This award cannot be renewed/granted if a student chooses a major outside of the School of Education and Health after initial acceptance.
+This award cannot be renewed/granted if a student chooses a major outside of the Kakos School of Arts & Science after initial acceptance.

 Business Scholar's Award